bernabe9/mc-components/docs/PROPOSAL.md

 Try to keep everything as modular as possible.

 ### Documentation
-Stroybook is a kind of documentation, but some component may need a more explained documentation with usage.
+Stroybook is a kind of documentation, but some component may need a more explained documentation.

 To add documentation to a component, inside it's folder create a README.md file.